rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Supported RabbitMQ Versions

 This plugin targets RabbitMQ 3.5.7 and later versions.
+Note the Erlang requirement section below.

+## Supported Erlang/OTP Versions

+This plugin targets Erlang/OTP `18.0` and later versions (even if the RabbitMQ version used can run on an older Erlang release).

 ## Installing ##